mamedev/mame/docs/source/techspecs/luareference.rst

 machine.input (read-only)
-    The :ref:`input manager <luareference-input-inputman>` for the current emulation session. machine.uiinput (read-only)
+    The :ref:`input manager <luareference-input-inputman>` for the current emulation session. machine.natkeyboard (read-only)
+    Gets the :ref:`natural keyboard manager <luareference-input-natkbd>`, used for controlling keyboard and keypad input to the emulated system. machine.uiinput (read-only)
     The :ref:`UI input manager <luareference-input-uiinput>` for the current emulation session.